-- [3] The hearing resulted from a complaint about the conduct of the Respondent and a report under s147(G)(1) of the Act from the Investigator that the complaint should be considered by the Board. - [4] The Respondent was served with a notice setting out the alleged disciplinary offences the Investigator reported should be considered by the Board. - [5] Prior to the hearing, the Respondent and the Board were provided with all of the documents the Investigator had in his power or possession.
-The Respondent was engaged to carry out PEW at the Property associated with:
+- [3] The hearing resulted from a complaint about the conduct of the Respondent and a report under s147(G)(1) of the Act from the Investigator that the complaint should be considered by the Board. - [4] The Respondent was served with a notice setting out the alleged disciplinary offences the Investigator reported should be considered by the Board. - [5] Prior to the hearing, the Respondent and the Board were provided with all of the documents the Investigator had in his power or possession. - [6] The Respondent was engaged to carry out PEW associated with the installation of new house wiring, sub main cable and a switchboard at the Property.
+The PEW was carried out on or around 2 February 2024.
+At this time, the Respondent's practising licence was expired.